Medicare has specific plans, such as Part D, that cover prescription medication. However, out-of-pocket costs may vary.

 • medications to treat erectile dysfunction

-There are different ways to get prescription drug coverage.
+A person has different ways to get prescription drug coverage through Medicare.

-A person can purchase Part D plans individually, providing they already have Original Medicare, or parts A and B. Someone can also use prescription drug coverage, if they select it, alongside:
+The individual can purchase a Part D plan on its own, as long as they already have Original Medicare (parts A and B).
+Someone can also use prescription drug coverage, if they select it, alongside:

-Some types of Medicare Advantage plans may not offer Part D coverage, so a person should compare plans before enrollment.
+Some types of Medicare Advantage plans may not offer Part D coverage, so a person should compare plans before enrolling.
 In those cases, an individual may be able to add Part D coverage.

 • some employer-sponsored Medicare health plans

-• registering online, either through the Medicare Plan Finder or the insurance provider’s website
+• registering online, either by using the Medicare plan finder tool or via the insurance provider’s website

 • completing and mailing a paper enrollment form